-- Equality Act 2010: Advice for Schools DfE(Feb 2013)
+- Equality Act 2010: Advice for Schools DfE( Feb 2013)

 - SEND Code of Practice 0 25 (2014)

-- Schools SEN Information Report Regulations (2014)
+- Schools SEND Information Report Regulations (2014)

 - Statutory Guidance on Supporting Pupils at School with Medical Conditions (April 2014)

 - The National Curriculum in England Key Stage 1 and 2 Framework Document (Sept 2013)

 - Safeguarding Policy

 - Accessibility Plan

 - Teachers Standards DfE (2012)

 - Anti-Bullying Policy

 - Equality Policy

-This policy was created by the school's SENCo with the SEN Governor in liaison with the SLT, all staff and parents of pupils with SEND.
-It has been reviewed and updated in the light of current reform.
+This policy was initially created by the school's SENCo with the SEND Governor in liaison with the SLT, all staff and parents of pupils with SEND.
+It has been reviewed by the Head teacher, SENCo, and SEND governor.